Automation-Research-Team/artros/aist_handeye_calibration/README.md

 ```bash
 $ roslaunch aist_bringup <config>_bringup.launch [sim:=true]
 ```
 where `<config>` is the name of the hardware configuration of the total robot system, e.g. *aist*.
-If `sim:=true` is specified, the gazebo simulator is launched instead of real robots and cameras.
+If `sim:=true` is specified, the gazebo simulator is launched instead of the drivers for real robots and cameras.

 Then, you start the calibrator which acts as a *calibration server* in another terminal with the following command:
 ```bash